Satwik95/Simple-Pacman/README.md

-# Pac-Man: Java, AWt, paint.net
+# Pac-Man: Java, AWT, paint.net
 Pac-man is a 2-D game, the basic objective of which is to make our protagonist aka Pac-Man eat all the coins in a maze while being chased by 4 bots.
 The player has to navigate pac-man through the maze and fool the ghosts while at the same time consuming coins.
 If the bots